TendelTWeb/WafflePlugin/README.md

 ---
 Download the files and open index.html for a preview
 ### How To
-Start by adding a div with the class of .waffle
+Start by adding a div with the class of .waffle as a holder for the navigation.
+Then add a div in the .waffle element with the class of .waffle_iron and